 The Writers & Artists Building

 I began renting an office in a building at the corner of little Santa Monica Boulevard and Rodeo Drive in Beverly Hills in 1969.
 Three years later, Bernard Wolfe moved out of a similar sized office (two doors from my corner suite) and a crew from Samuel Goldwyn Studios showed up and installed white pegboard over its interior walls.
 Then its occupant for the next twelve years showed up, and his agent appeared briefly with a gift to celebrate the new tenancy.
 Paul Kohner handed a bowl of fresh cherries to his longtime client Billy Wilder.
 I introduced myself to Billy and he was kind enough to offer a few of Paul’s cherries.
-Billy showed me the Eames chair and matching ottoman that had been a gift to him from the designer and his wife, Rae.
+Billy showed me the chair and matching ottoman from the designer Charles Eames that had been a gift to him from the designer and his wife, Rae.
 They would show up within a few days for a service call.
 I was told he had an identical pair in his apartment in the Wilshire Towers, a building with which I was long acquainted.

 Billy became a friend instantly and remained one until his death just after Bush vs. Gore was decided in 2002, an excellent time to leave our planet.
 In 1984, he had moved out of our building, which in those days was known as the Writers & Artists Building, to one a block away which had an elevator.
 In those days our building did not, and Billy’s hips were giving him trouble.